open62541/open62541/README.md

 Have a look at the [release page](https://github.com/open62541/open62541/releases) and the corresponding attached assets.

 A more detailed explanation on how to install the open62541 SDK is given in our [documentation](https://www.open62541.org/doc/master/building.html#building-the-library).

-You can not directly download a .zip package from the main branches using the Github UI, since then some of the submodules and version strings are missing.
-Therefore you have three options to install and use this stack:

-- **Recommended:** Use any of the prepared packages attached to every release or in the package repository of your distro (if available).
-  Please check the install guide for more info.

-- Download a .zip package of special `pack/` branches.
+In essence, clone the repository and initialize all the submodules using `git submodule update --init --recursive`.
+Then use CMake to configure your build.

-  These pack branches are up-to-date with the corresponding base branches, but already have the submodules in-place and the version string set correctly.
+Furthermore we provide "pack branches" that are up-to-date with the corresponding base branches, and in addition have the git submodules in-place for a zip download.
 Here are some direct download links for the current pack branches:

   - [pack/master.zip](https://github.com/open62541/open62541/archive/pack/master.zip)
   - [pack/1.0.zip](https://github.com/open62541/open62541/archive/pack/1.0.zip)

-- Clone this repository and initialize all the submodules using `git submodule update --init --recursive`.
-Then either use `make install` or setup your CMake project correspondingly.

 ## Examples